ishu-yash/assessment-flow-md-file/LevelOps: Templates Flow.md

  3. Here user has one button at top right corner :
 	 - **Add Issue Template :**
 	   -  On clicking this button user is navigated to [http://localhost:3000/#/admin/templates/issue-templates/edit](http://localhost:3000/#/admin/templates/issue-templates/edit) which is **Configure Template** page.
-This page allows user to add custom metadata fields and assessments to the ticket template.
+	   - This page allows user to add custom metadata fields and assessments to the ticket template.

 	   - Here user can set/change settings of the issue templates by clicking **Settings** button at the top right corner.
 A **Settings Modal** opens with allows user to edit basic settings like setting **Name** and **Description** of the template etc. On clicking **Ok** button, settings are applied.
-	   - On the left column user is provided with three panels:
-		   - **Assessments :** This allows user to select assessment from list of available assessments.
-		   - **Workflow Metadata :** This allows user to select type of metadata fields from the following:
-			   - Single Dropdown
-				- Multi Dropdown
-			    - Dynamic Single Dropdown
-				- Dynamic Multi Dropdown
-			   - Radio
-		     - Text
-			 - Text Area
-			  - Date
-			- **Notifications :** This allows user to select multi ways of getting notified on **Email** or **Slack** or both.
-		- Right Column is divided into two rows :
-			- **Default Metadata Fields :** This row allows user to include/exclude default metadata fields by checking provided checkboxes adjacent to every field.
-			- **Add Additional Metadata fields :** On clicking type of metadata field from **Workflow Metadata**, that particular field is added here.
-User can edit field settings or delete the field, by hovering over three vertical dots at the top right corner of each field.
-This provides user with two options:
-				- **Settings :** On clicking this option, **Field Setting Modal** opens.
-User can mark the field **Hidden** or **Required**,  change **Label** or **Type** etc. On clicking **Ok** button settings are applied.
-				- **Delete :** Clicking this option deletes the field.

 		- Once user has set Template name in **Settings**, **Save** button is enabled and now user can save issue template.
 On clicking save button user is navigated back to [http://localhost:3000/#/admin/templates/issue-templates](http://localhost:3000/#/admin/templates/issue-templates).
  4. User is presented with a table which has following five columns:
 	- **Name :**